-If you’re reading this article, it’s a good bet that you have a radiating pain running down the back of your leg that just won’t go away.
+If you’re reading this article on Sciatica and sciatic pain, it’s a good bet you have a radiating pain running down the back of your leg that just won’t go away.

 If what I’m about to tell you sounds familiar, don’t worry, help is on the way.

 I guarantee you that what you are about to read – and listen to – will be far different than what you have read or heard anywhere else!